Psoriasis, Obesity, and Heart Disease: Exploring the Connections

 Psoriasis, Heart Disease, and Cardiovascular Problems

 Many studies have suggested that there is a link between psoriasis and heart disease, a heart attack, or a stroke.
 It's thought that in these cases not only is the skin inflamed but also structures inside the body, such as the heart and the arteries.
 Part of the increased risk may be due to the fact that some people with psoriasis are obese, but scientists say that even in lean people psoriasis is linked to an increased chance of cardiovascular problems.
 The results of some research studies are described below.
+The observations are interesting, but they don't mean that the connection between the factors described is inevitable.

 - Scientists in Denmark found that people under fifty with psoriasis had a greatly increased risk of stroke and irregular heart rhythms, especially if they had severe psoriasis.
 The increased risk was much less in people over fifty.